maverickactuary/1actuary/content/2marketplayers/friendly-societies.md

 title: Transformaction
 ---

-## Fascinating Friendlies
+## Friendly focus

-The top six Friendly Societies with adviser focus are fascinating.
-The following table summarizes their product offerings.
-Most offer Income Protection (IP), some offer over-50s cover (50+) and just one has branched into a niche term offering.
+This article considers the top six Friendly Societies with an adviser focus.

 ## Headline numbers